 The Essence attack & release settings have been carefully selected for a varied dynamic palette and the intelligent auto modes allow for really smooth "set and forget" operation.
 But unlike the slow LA designs, this compressor can also be fast!
 The soft knee opto action is perfect for smoothing the dynamics of vocals and a stereo pair will find immediate use to glue together stems, synths and the mix buss.

-The input is coupled directly to our proprietary light dependant resistor gain reduction element via a Lundahl LL1540 input transformer.
-This is followed by a discrete signal path using our class-a BE40 amplifier for gain make up and the BE50 high current line driver to excite the Lundahl LL1517 output transformer.
-All this creates a very warm low end sound along with extended top end clarity.
+The audio input is coupled directly to our custom made LDR gain reduction element via a Lundahl LL1540 input transformer.
+This is followed by a discrete signal path using our class-a BE40 amplifier and BE50 high current line driver that excites the Lundahl LL1517 output transformer.
+All this creates a very warm low end sound along with a creamy top end finish.

-For critical stereo operation we recommend you order a factory matched essence pair.
+For critical stereo operation we recommend you order a factory matched pair.